-Schedule A Contributions Received; Schedule B1 Contributions to Candidates;
+- Schedule A Contributions Received;

+- Schedule B1 Contributions to Candidates;

+- Schedule B2 Expenditures Made;

-Schedule B2 Expenditures Made;Schedule C Other Receipts;
+- Schedule C Other Receipts;

-Schedule D Unpaid Expenditures; and

-• Schedule E Durable Assets.
+- Schedule D Unpaid Expenditures; and - Schedule E Durable Assets.

-Although each disclosure report has a different name depending on when it is due and what period it covers (e.g., Supplemental Report, Preliminary Primary Report, Final Primary Report, Preliminary General Report, Final Election Period Report), they all require you to complete the schedules mentioned above if you have activity pertaining to that schedule.
+Although each disclosure report has a different name depending on when it is due and what period it covers (e.g., Supplemental Report, Preliminary Primary Report, Final Primary Report, 1st Preliminary General Report, 2nd Preliminary General Report4, Final Election Period Report), they all require you to complete the schedules mentioned above for the activity pertaining to that schedule.
 As you file each report, the closing cash on hand for the current reporting period will "carry over" as the beginning cash on hand for the next reporting period.
 Until you terminate your registration with the Commission (see Part XI), a disclosure report must be timely filed even if you have no contributions and no expenditures.